bresilhac/EDA_Alcohol_Consumption/README.md

 The data shows that where one lives and even what religion one practices determines if, what type and how much alcohol one drinks.

+The datafile used for the project can be found here in the repository.

 I give full credit to MAMMAD ABBASLI on Kaggle for the basis of this study.